rjd22/php-sepa-xml/README.md

 Creates an XML file for a Single Euro Payments Area (SEPA) Credit Transfer.

-The version of the standard followed is: _pain.001.001.03_
+The version of the standard followed for credit is: _pain.001.001.03_ The version of the standard followed for debit is: _pain.008.001.02_

 License: GNU Lesser General Public License v3.0